Shymkis/minimax-soccer-agent/cs4253-master/src/projects/proj2/README.md

-# Project 2: Minimax, Alpha-Beta Game Tree Search and Reinforcement Learning
+# Project 2: Minimax, Alpha-Beta, Monte Carlo Game Tree Search and Reinforcement Learning

 In this project, you will complete an agent and an evaluation function to play a discretized version of soccer.